 We want to see a sharp move higher, generally, I want to see the stock double or more.
 That’s exactly what VTVT did.
 Thereafter, the stock should pull back and reach a demand line – typically the demand line or support is around a key Fibonacci retracement level.
 Now, the support area is between $2.26 to $2.55.
 In other words, traders were willing to buy the stock around that area.

 Some traders will chase a stock that’s doubled, only to lose money… I like to be patient and wait for there to be a clear support area.
 Notice the Fibonacci retracement levels here.
 We could clearly see the demand lines, as shown below.

 Take note, we’re using technicals here, so it’s not an exact science.
 It’s more of an art form and you’ll need to be creative at times with your entries.

 Well, once I saw this pattern, I alerted members about my entry.

 Literally, a few minutes after I got in, I was selling.
 Even though I did not hold the stock to my target… it makes sense to take profits.
 When a stock moves that quick, you’ve got to start thinking about taking profits because it could easily pull back in and break below the demand line $2.50 area here.

 That’s right, I bought shares at 9:44 AM and snatched $6,500 in trading profits at 9:53 AM the same day… that’s just 9 minutes… That’s a heck of a lot more than I was making on an hourly basis when I was working a normal 9 to 5 job.

 Now, you might be wondering, “Kyle, I don’t trade biotech stocks and I don’t know anything about these patterns… how can I generate profits like that?”

 Well, it’s simple, I use my 3-C’s program for finding trades like VTVT: Catalyst events, Charts, and Credibility.
-If you want to get a better understanding of this program, check out this webinar here.

 Ready to Take the Next Step…?